Interactive lasso-based mask generation for PixInsight. [more]

 Use Rectangle/Ellipse with Shift for clean squares and circles when masking regular structures or framing.

 Reach for the Polygon tool for straight edges.
-When a boundary is better described by a few straight segments than by a shaky freehand trace, click the corners — and remember Backspace to undo the last vertex before closing.
+When a boundary is better described by a few straight segments than by a shaky freehand trace, click the corners.
+And remember that Backspace can undo the last vertex before closing.

 Let the Magic Wand do the tracing when a region is defined by tone or color (a bright core, a uniform background).
 Start with a low Tolerance and raise it until the selection just covers what we want; switch the metric to RGB when color, not brightness, separates the area from its surroundings.